|

 However, they fail to maintain consistency of multiple instances across images when encountering lengthy contexts.

-This inconsistency is largely due to in existing training datasets the absence of granular instance feature labeling in existing training datasets.
+This inconsistency is largely due to the absence of granular instance-level feature labels in existing training datasets.

 Furthermore, we develop a training methodology that emphasizes entity-centric image-text generation, ensuring that the models learn to effectively interweave visual and textual information.